ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/map-indexes.dotnet.markdown

 {CODE-TAB:csharp:JavaScript-syntax javaScriptindexes_2@Indexes/JavaScript.cs /}
 {CODE-TABS/}

-- The final step is to [deploy it](../indexes/creating-and-deploying) to the server and issue a query using the session [Query](../client-api/session/querying/how-to-query) method:
+- The final step is to [deploy it](../indexes/creating-and-deploying) to the server and issue a query using the session [Query](../client-api/session/querying/how-to-query) method.
+  To query an index, the name of the index must be called by the query.
+  If the index isn't called, RavenDB will either use or create an [auto index](../indexes/creating-and-deploying#auto-indexes).

 {CODE-TABS}
 {CODE-TAB:csharp:Query indexes_4@Indexes/Map.cs /}